Kandemirryigit/InstaFollowerInsight/README.md

 ## 🚀 Overview

-**InstaFollowerInsight** helps you monitor Instagram accounts by taking snapshots of their followers and following lists.
-By comparing these snapshots at different times, the tool detects:
+**InstaFollowerInsight** is a full-stack automation tool that monitors Instagram accounts by taking snapshots of their followers and following lists.
+It uses web scraping and data comparison techniques to detect changes between different time intervals.

+By comparing snapshots, the system identifies:

 * ✅ New followers
 * ❌ Unfollowers
 * ➕ Newly followed accounts
 * ➖ Unfollowed accounts

-No manual checking — everything is automated and data-driven.
+All processes are automated and accessible through a web interface.

 ---